-How the matter was addressed in the audit Our audit procedures on revenue recognition include:

-- We performed walkthroughs to understand the adequacy and the design of the revenue recognition process. - We checked the revenue recognition policy applied by the Company to ensure its compliance with IFRS requirements. - We performed analytical review procedures to understand the revenue trend over the year under review.
-We tested a sample of invoices, validating and vouching the invoices booked, to the underlying sales order and acknowledged delivery note. - We performed cut off testing procedures by selecting a sample of transactions during peak period sales, to ensure revenue had been recognized in the appropriate accounting period. - We traced payments from the customers to the bank statements to ascertain that actual sales were recorded.
-We validated the appropriateness and completeness of the related disclosures in the Notes to the financial statements. - We reviewed the model used by management to ensure it was in accordance with the requirements of IAS 41 "Agriculture". - We tested management's ability to forecast by comparing the palm oil yield used in the prior year valuation to the actual yields in the current year.
-We checked that the model used was consistent with prior year. - We tested the underlying assumptions applied determining the crude palm oil and kernel oil price. - We tested the mathematical accuracy of the model and inspected the data inputs into the model relating to plantation size, number of trees and actual yield. - We checked the presentation and disclosure of Management's valuation in the financial statements to a s s e s s t h e i r r e a s o n a b l e n e s s .
+Key Audit Matter How the matter was addressed in the audit Key Audit Matter Timing of revenue recognition The Company revenue comprises majorly of sale of palm oil products and rubber.
+There is the risk of imp roper revenue recognition, especially with regards to cut -off at year end dates or that revenue may be misstated.
+As at 31 December 2022, the Company's revenue increased from N 37.3 billion in the prior year to N 59.3 billion representing about 59% increase YoY.
+We have considered this as a key audit matter as the increase in revenue is significant.
+How the matter was addressed in the audit Our audit procedures on revenue recognition include: We performed walkthroughs to understand the adequacy and the design of the revenue recognition process.
+We checked the revenue recognition policy applied by the Company to ensure its compliance with IFRS requirements.
+We performed analytical review procedures to understand the revenue trend over the year under review.
+We tested a sample of invoices, validating and vouching the invoices booked, to the underlying sales order and acknowledged delivery note.
+We performed cut off testing procedures by selecting a sample of transactions during peak period sales, to ensure revenue had been recognized in the appropriat e accounting period.
+We traced payments from the customers to the bank statements to ascertain those actual sales were recorded.
+We validated the appropriateness and completeness of the related disclosures in the Notes to the ?nancial statements.
+Valuation of Biological Asset The Company uses a fair value model to determine the valuation of biological assets.
+The valuation of the biological asset involves complex and subjective judgements about the expected palm oil yi eld, crude palm oil and palm kernel price.
+As of 31 December 2022, biological assets (produce growing on bearer plants) were valued at NGN 536.64million (2021: NGN289.22million).
+The expected palm oil yield, long term crude palm oil price has been identified as a source of estimation uncertainty.
+The significant accounting policy and critical judgments relating to the valuation are outlined in note 4.18.
+The fair value disclosures of biological assets are outlined in Note 7.3 of the financial statements.
+We reviewed the model used by management to ensure it was in accordance with the requirements of IAS 41 "Agriculture".
+We tested management's ability to forecast by comparing the palm oil yield used in the prior year valuation to the actual yields in the current year.
+We checked that the model used was consistent with prior year.
+We tested the underlying assumptions applied determining the crude palm oil and kernel oil price.
+We tested the mathematical accuracy of the model and inspected the data input ts into the model relating to plantation size, number of trees and actual yield.
+We checked the presentation and disclosure of Management's valuation in the financial statements to assess their reasonableness.

-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements, or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.